 e.
 Click on the Yes button.

-Part 2: Verify that no duplicate user accounts exist
+Part 2: Verify that no duplicate user accounts exist and that the user account being used has been imported from Active Directory.

 - In a Symantec Management Platform Console, click on Settings> Security> Account Management.